 Interactive Blade Switch

-Be the First to CommentHow Do Blade Switches Work?
+Be the first to commentHow Do Blade Switches Work?

 For an in-depth look at how blade switches work, check out this great article by Fralin Pickups; however, the basic idea is that a blade switch uses a moving "wiper" to connect different terminals in each position, with the 0 terminal on each side always being connected.
 Each side of the switch is entirely independent, with its own set of terminals that do not interact with the other side.